 Wait 3-4 weeks before bleaching hair again.
 Bleach is a harsh chemical that has damaging effects.
 Bleaching twice without resting hair can lead to highly unfavorable results.

 Hair is quite fragile right after the first bleaching procedure.
 It can be tempting to bleach your hair again the next day or a few days later if the color isn’t what you wanted, but experts do not suggest it.
 The hair will feel dry and brittle in the first few days, and it will benefit from deep conditioning treatments and a respite from harsh chemicals.
-To avoid hair breakage and fall, wait at least 3–4 weeks between bleaching sessions.
+Wait at least 3–4 weeks between bleaching sessions to avoid hair breakage and fall.
 If you don’t think you’ll be able to wait that long, talk to a hairstylist about your options.

 Can You Bleach Your Hair Again After a Week?

-Bleaching hair again after a week is not recommended.
+It is not recommended to bleach hair again after a week.
 Allow hair 3-4 weeks to rest before bleaching it again.

 The recommended waiting duration before bleaching hair again is 3-4 weeks.
 For hair showing worse results like intense dryness after the first bleaching treatment, consider an allowance of 6 weeks.
 Never bleach hair again after a week because it only puts the hair at greater risk of breaking.